Coherent Springer theory and the categorical Deligne-Langlands correspondence: Introduction

-However, unlike the classical Springer theory story for $\Haff_{fin}\simeq \C W$, the realization of $\Haff$ by equivariant $K$-theory in Theorem~\ref{KL theorem} does not immediately lead to a realization of $\Haff$ as endomorphisms of a sheaf, and therefore to a sheaf-theoretic description of the entire category of $\Haff$-modules.
+However, unlike the classical Springer theory story for $\Haff^f_q \simeq \C W$, the realization of $\Haff$ by equivariant $K$-theory in Theorem~\ref{KL theorem} does not immediately lead to a realization of $\Haff$ as endomorphisms of a sheaf, and therefore to a sheaf-theoretic description of the entire category of $\Haff$-modules.
 Rather, in applications equivariant $K$-theory is used as an intermediate step on the way to equivariant Borel-Moore homology, which leads back to variants of the Springer correspondence.
 Namely, by fixing a central character for $\Haff$, i.e. a Weyl group orbit of $(s,q)\in T \times \Gm$, the central completions of equivariant $K$-theory are identified by Lusztig~\cite{cuspidal1,gradedAHA} with graded Hecke algebras, which have a geometric description where we replace the nilpotent cone $\cN$, Springer resolution $\wt{\cN}$ and Steinberg variety $\cZ$ by their $(s,q)$-fixed points.
-For example, the Chern character identifies the completion of $\Haff$ at the trivial central character with the $G$-equivariant homology of the Steinberg variety $\cZ$.
-This algebra is identified with the full Ext-algebra of the Springer sheaf in the equivariant derived category Moreover, by a theorem of Rider~\cite{rider} this Ext algebra is formal, hence we obtain a full embedding of representations of $\cH^{gr}$ into the equivariant derived category of the nilpotent cone.
+For example, the Chern character identifies the completion of $\Haff$ at the trivial central character with the $\GG = G \times \G_m$-equivariant homology of the Steinberg variety $\cZ$.
+This algebra is identified via Theorem 8.11 of \cite{cuspidal2} with the full Ext-algebra of the Springer sheaf in the equivariant derived category Moreover, by a theorem of Rider~\cite{rider} this Ext algebra is formal, hence we obtain a full embedding of representations of $\cH^{gr}$ into the equivariant derived category of the nilpotent cone.
 More generally, for $(s,q)\in T \times \Gm$, we have an identification

 of the corresponding graded Hecke algebra in terms of an $(s,q)$-variant of the Springer sheaf.
-This provides a geometric approach to constructing and studying modules\footnote{Further if one had an $(s,q)$-version of Rider's formality theorem, one could deduce a full embedding of the corresponding module categories into equivariant derived categories of constructible sheaves on $\cN^{(s,q)}$.} of $\Haff$, see~\cite{CG}.
+This provides a geometric approach to constructing and studying modules\footnote{Further if one had an $(s,q)$-version of Rider's formality theorem, one could deduce a full embedding of the corresponding module categories into equivariant derived categories of constructible sheaves on $\cN^{(s,q)}$.
+See Theorem 3.1 of \cite{kato} for an accounting.} of $\Haff$, see~\cite{CG}.

 These developments give satisfying descriptions of the representation theory of $\Haff$ at a fixed central character.
 However there are numerous motivations to seek a description of {\em families} of representations of varying central character, including classical harmonic analysis (for example in the setting of spherical varieties~\cite{SV}), $K$-theory and the Baum-Connes conjecture~\cite{ABPS}, and modular and integral representation theory~\cite{emerton helm, curtis, HM converse}.